A comparison of broadband technologies presents features of each solution and helps decisions on the best solution for different regions.

 Downstream/Upstream rate: 6/4 Mbps; 70 Mbps (IEEE802.16e)

-Future of the technology: gets continually replaced by Wi-Fi and LTE and plays therefore no significant role anymore; further developments are therefore not expected
+Future of the technology: it has been continually replaced by Wi-Fi and 4G/5G technologies.
+As a result, it no longer plays a significant role, and further developments are not expected.

 Efficiency range: several meters

-Suitability: only delivers communication over short ranges; low reliability; high installation costs; cheaper than Wi-Fi; only effective and permanent within closed rooms
+Suitability: only delivers communication over short ranges; low reliability; high installation costs; only effective and permanent within closed rooms

-Future of the technology: useful in electromagnetic sensitive areas such as in aircraft cabins, hospitals and nuclear power plants without causing electromagnetic interference
+Future of the technology: useful in electromagnetic sensitive areas such as in aircraft cabins, hospitals and nuclear power plants where it can provide wireless communication without causing electromagnetic interference.

 Latest News